dazoakley/rockhopperbrew/_posts/2016-05-04-an-introduction.md

 Where we are now is that we have a 2BBL (~330 litres) brewhouse, 2 fermenters, some casks, some bottles and a bunch of ideas (we're planning on kegs too in the future, but the area we're in isn't quite ready for them just yet).
-We're almost ready to go - first trial batches should be happening in May, with the plan to start selling very soon after to local pubs, bottle shops, restaurants and anyone else who is interested in getting good beer out in Luton, the home counties and the surrounding area.
+We're almost ready to go - first trial batches should be happening later this month, with the plan to start selling very soon after to local pubs, bottle shops, restaurants and anyone else who is interested in getting good beer out in Luton, the home counties and the surrounding area.

 I'll follow up this post soon with more details and photos of the build and what it takes to setup a brewery from the business side, and hopefully news of